Tense Christian-Muslim relations provide backdrop to Pope's Africa trip

 Kenya, his first stop, has seen some of the worst violence.
 Two years ago, gunmen from the Somali militant group al Shabaab massacred at least 67 people inside Nairobi's Westgate shopping mall and held out for four days as security forces laid siege to the complex.

-In Uganda, al Shabaab bombed sports bars where people were watching soccer's World Cup on television in 2010.
+In Uganda, al Shabaab bombed sports bars where people were watching football's World Cup on television in 2010.

 But potentially his most hazardous stop is Nov.
 28-29 in Bangui, capital of the Central African Republic, where dozens of people have been killed since September in violence between Muslim Seleka rebels and Christian anti-balaka militias.